thirdweb-example/telegram-mini-app/README.md

 This branch contains `unity-app` - an example Unity WebGL project (2022.3+), and an altered implementation of the original `next-app`.

+## This example has been supeseded by the example below using thirdweb's Unity SDK v5

+Visit https://github.com/thirdweb-example/unity-telegram to build with v5.

 ## Set up this project for Unity

 Stay on this branch and follow the steps in the [original readme](https://github.com/thirdweb-example/telegram-mini-app/blob/main/README.md) to get setup.